tztztztz/Phalcon-PDO-Paginator/README.md

 $sqlData['bind'] = ['ct' => '2020-03-31'];

 //////////
-// Optional but strongly recommended array with format/structure similar
-// to result value of Builder->getQuery()->getSQL() function
-// it should contain dedicated query to determine number of records for $sqlData,
+// Optional but strongly recommended dedicated query to determine number of records for $sqlData,
 // usually calculating it by COUNT() function
 //
 // Please note, that for $sqlCount binds from sqlData will be used inside PDOPaginator